 Do you still have time for physical activities or house responsibilities?
 Cooking/cleaning?
 Sports/workouts?
 Yoga?
 Are you making time for your family, friends or other important people in your life?
 Do you have time to enjoy all these activities while not stressing about school/work?

 In what different ways do you deal with stress?
 Are you willing to sacrifice some fun over priorities?
-Are you using your resources to help deal with daily/weekly stress factors?
+Do you use your resources to help deal with daily/weekly stress factors?

-Balancing it all in a totally new and different environment is a tremendous change for students who may have been out of school for quite some time.
+Balancing it all in a totally new and different environment is a tremendous change for students.
+Additionally, those who may have been out of school for quite some time may be the most challenged.
 Here are some solutions that individuals have employed in order to manage a healthier personal and professional life all at the same time.

 When you choose to make a life change such as going back to school, it can affect your partner and your family, not just you.
 This can be especially true if you are caring for small children or elders.
 It is always healthy to speak and communicate regularly with your partner during your time back in school.
 Can he or she take on more responsibility at home?
 If the burden is too heavy for your partner, can someone else among your relatives or close friends pitch in?
 Although you are sacrificing a bit now to prepare for your future, make sure your partner and your family understand this objective, support your decision, and are willing to lend an extra hand at home.

 Speak with your current employer to adjust work expectations.
-If your program (Accounting Administrator, Massage & Hydrotherapy, Medical Office Assistant, Office Administrator, Personal Support Worker) is related to your current job position, mention that your studies will ultimately help you add value at the office so that your manager and colleagues are motivated to accommodate your new schedule.
-If your program is not related to your current job position, try to balance your schedule so that it does not interfere with school hours .
+If your program (Accounting Administrator, Massage & Hydrotherapy, Medical Office Assistant, Office Administrator, Personal Support Worker) is related to your current job position, mention that your studies will ultimately help you add value at the office.
+In turn, this can assure your manager and colleagues are motivated to accommodate your new schedule.
+If your program is not related to your current job position, try to balance your schedule so that it does not interfere with school hours.
 Instead of working 20-35hrs per week cut it down to 10-15hours and see if you are still able to manage your workload.
 Lastly, it does not hurt to ask your boss about flextime, delegating responsibilities, or working from home – you never know until you ask!

 Devising a strategy for handling work and school will ease these pressures and enhance your performance in both areas.
 It is a known fact that a high incidence of illnesses occur in college during periods when students are under additional pressure such as writing papers, completing presentations and studying for exams.
 Carving out time for social activities and spending time with friends is extremely important but feeling pressure that you should participate in every social event is not so ideal.
 The key is to find the types of activities that make you feel good and helps you to recharge so that you can face your commitments and responsibilities with renewed energy and a renewed sense of purpose.